Join our Masterclass: Sponsor License Application Guidance!

 ILR priority processing fees

 Another cost to bear in mind when applying for indefinite leave to remain (ILR) is the cost of the priority processing service.
-The priority processing fee is completely optional; however, given that the standard Home Office processing time is in the region of 6 months, paying an extra amount can be extremely advantageous.
+The priority processing fee is completely optional; however, given that the standard Home Office processing time is in the region of 6 months, paying the priority processing fee can be extremely advantageous.

 The Home Office offers 2 priority processing services:

-1. The priority processing service – provides an ILR decision within 5 working days for an additional fee of £500.
+• The priority service – provides an ILR decision within 5 working days for an additional fee of £500.
 It is important to note that the 5 days do not start from the date when your ILR application is received.
-As the Home Office explains, the 5-day period starts from the date of your appointment if you prove your identity at a UK Visa and Citizen Application Services (UKVCAS) service point or the next working day after you finish uploading your documents if you use the ‘UK Immigration: ID Check’ app.
+As the Home Office explains, the 5-day period starts from the date of your appointment (if you prove your identity at a UK Visa and Citizen Application Services (UKVCAS) service point) or the next working day after you finish uploading your documents (if you use the ‘UK Immigration: ID Check’ app).

-2. The super priority processing service provides a decision within 1 working day for an additional fee of £800.
+• The super priority service – provides a decision within 1 working day for an additional fee of £1,000.
 This means you will receive a decision by the end of the next working day following your UKVCAS appointment (working days do not include weekends or bank holidays).

 The priority processing fees are paid by each person.
-It is also important to bear in mind that if you are applying for ILR together with your family, if you wish to use the priority service for your application, each member of your family will need to pay for a faster decision (i.e. the applications can’t be separated, so some have the priority service and others do not).
+It is also important to bear in mind that if you are applying for ILR together with your family if you wish to use the priority service for your application, each member of your family will need to pay for a faster decision.

 Can I get a refund on my ILR application fees?

-Whether you can get a refund on your ILR application fees and how much you will receive will depend on the circumstances of your situation, as follows:
+Whether you can get a refund on your ILR application fees and how much you will receive will depend on your circumstances, as follows:

 • Application rejected as invalid: A full refund will be made less a £25 administration fee

-• Inappropriate/void applications: Application will be cancelled, and a full refund made
+• Inappropriate/void applications: The application will be cancelled, and a full refund made

-• Refusal: If the Home Office consider your ILR application and issue a refusal, no refund will be payable.
+• Refusal: If the Home Office considers your ILR application and issues a refusal, no refund will be payable.

-• Variation of immigration status: If the Home Office vary an application from Indefinite Leave to Remain to limited leave to remain, the application fee will not be refunded.
+• Variation of immigration status: If the Home Office varies an application from Indefinite Leave to Remain to limited leave to remain, the indefinite leave to remain fee will not be refunded.
+You may also need to pay the immigration health surcharge in this instance.

 • Administrative review: if an administrative review results in an ILR decision under review being withdrawn, the fees paid for the review will be refunded.